ButterSus/PersonalWebsite/Writerside/topics/Compilers-Introduction.md

 ## Compilation process

-In modern days, **compilers are usually used in pair with other tools**, which makes compilation process more complicated.
+In modern days, **compilers are usually used in a pair with other tools**, which makes the compilation process more complicated.

 Let's take a look at the compilation process of